fsantanna/pingus/ceu/README.md

 @NN(def_1,-,def_2).
 The "Oh no!" sound plays as soon as the object starts in *state-1*
 @NN(sound_ohno).
-The `update` callback updates pingu animation and movement every frame regardless of its current state @NN(update_1,-,update_2).
+The `update` callback updates the pingu animation and movement every frame regardless of its current state @NN(update_1,-,update_2).
 When the animation reaches the 10th frame, it plays the "Bomb!" sound and switches to *state-2* @NN(sound_bomb_1,-,sound_bomb_2).